rpa020/compression/README.md

 # Ｍｏｄｅｌ Cᴏᴍᴘʀᴇꜱꜱɪᴏɴ

-Compress given pretrained model on ImageNet.
-Applies Pruning, Knowledge Distillation and Quantization.
-The compression will reduce the resource requirements (memory and GFLOPS) enabling the model to be used in low-resource environments like edge device, phone, autonomous vechiles etc. Reducing the resources needed effectively lower the carbon footprint, especially at scale.
+Compress given pretrained model on ImageNet, by applying Pruning, Knowledge Distillation and Quantization.
+The compression will reduce the resource requirements (memory and GFLOPS) enabling the model to be used in low-resource environments like edge device, phone, autonomous vechiles etc. In compressing a model, we effectively reduce the carbon footprint, especially at scale.
 See benchmark section for specific results.

 Comes with object-detection demo.